 A simple job search log can keep you from second-guessing whether or not you already applied to a listing and helps you follow up adequately on the ones for which you have applied.

 To stay organized and on track, you can use Holly’s Work From Home Career Bundle which will guide and track your job search from start to finish.
 Or use a simple spreadsheet to keep a running list of each job you’ve applied to, including the company name, contact person, date applied, and any special notes you want to remember.
-There are even free job search templates you can find online.

 Once you have a job search sheet set up, you can keep a super organized list of all the jobs for which you’ve applied.
 You can also track the status of each application like whether you’ve received a response, need to follow up, or have an interview scheduled.